 MobileIron is a core component of an enterprise IT infrastructure, so it’s a mission-critical job to monitor the system health.
-With Monitor web app, we solved the problem in the context of at work in the office.
+With Monitor web app launched in Dec, 2016, we solved the problem in the context of at work in the office.
 But what about out of office and after-work?
-It makes sense to provide a mobile Monitor product for admins to enable them receive alerts and monitor system KPI anytime and anywhere.
+Customers asked us this question, and our competitors already had mobile monitor product offerings.

 Users and Audience